 Just because you’re running a small business, that doesn’t mean you can’t sound like a big business.
 We’ve previously explained some ways you can use your CRM to give the appearance that you’re a big deal, but your communications systems need to be on point too.

-Whatever phone system you use, make sure it’s a reliable service and a high-quality line that provides clear audio for customers.
+Whatever unified communications system you use, make sure it’s a reliable service and a high-quality line that provides clear audio for customers.

 Next, implement advanced functions such as setting your business hours and holiday hours so that your customers are immediately aware if your business is closed.
 After all, it would be very unprofessional if customers showed up to your workplace only to find that you were already closed for the day or were on vacation.